clement-deltel/python-boilerplate/GOOD_PRACTICES.md

 - concatenate strings with join
 - optimize loops with code maps
 - use built-in functions
-- use concurrency, multiprocessing
 - use generator expressions instead of list comprehensions
 - use generators and keys for sorting
-- use list comprehension instead of loop
+- use list comprehension instead of loop when possible
 - use numpy arrays instead of lists
+- use concurrency, multiprocessing
 - use pypy

 Here are the useful tips to make Python code cleaner: